 Where is Flåm Norway?

-We travelled to Flåm in our motorhome, but you could go by campervan, car or motorbike.
+Getting to Flåm by campervan, car or motorbike once you’re in Norway is pretty straightforward.
 Flåm is easily accessible to road vehicles, it lies on the E16 between Oslo and Bergen.
 You will encounter lots of tunnels under the Norwegian fjords and some high mountain passes dependent on your route, but all the roads are well-maintained and wide enough for large vehicles to pass with ease.
 Don’t forget to register your vehicle on the Autopass website so you are billed correctly for toll roads.

 The nearest airport is Sogndal Airport Haukåsen, 90 minutes by car from Flåm.
 Widerøe operates several daily flights to and from both Bergen and Oslo.